Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/operations.md

 - Use application performance monitoring (APM) tools to gain performance insights and the application code level.
 - Use a combination of monitoring techniques such as synthetic transactions, heartbeat monitoring, and endpoint monitoring
 - Integrate alerts with collaboration messaging tools such as Microsoft Teams

+### Data and Application Visualization

+Application Dashboards are a way to visualize and monitor an application's performance, health, and other metrics.
+They provide insights into how code and infrastructure changes impact application behavior and help customer support teams to understand the impact of change, performance, and availability issues on an application.
+Executive leadership and business stakeholders may also benefit from these products to track performance indicators to make informed decisions to align the applications performance with business objectives.

+### Recommendations
+- Build an application dashboard with Azure Application Insights or Grafana and connect it to relevant data sources that store metrics from the AVS environment
+- Ensure the data source aligns with security and compliance requirements
+- Define access controls and permissions such as user authentication and RBAC so that each stakeholder has the appropriate access based on their role
+- Conduct periodic access reviews to ensure user access is up to date and aligned with current roles and responsibilities

+By granting the appropriate stakeholders access to application dashboards, you promote transparency, encourage collaboration, and cultivate a shared comprehension of the application's performance.
+This enables informed decision-making and facilitates prompt issue resolution.

 - Are application state dashboards (e.g., Granfana) created and published?

 ## Assessment Questions